wandonye/cared_P4/writeup.md

 `prepare_channels` is a method of `LaneFinder`.
 It does two things:

 1. Call `LaneFinder.channel_decompose`, which applies different filters to the bird-eye-view image.
 The result of each filter is a grayscale (value range 0.0~1.0) or binary image.
 There can be multiple filters and thus multiple resulting images.
 We call them different channels and return them as `[channel0, channel1, ...]`.
 This function can be override in the future for more complicated task.
 Here are some examples of my filters:
 * Filter0: Take the Value component in the HSV space, and threshold pixels with values > 200.
-(This single filter is enough for the project video)
+(This filter gives the main channel to process the project video)

 ![value > 200][ch0]
 * Filter1: